Using JIRA for project management is popular, especially among software development teams.

 Proggio is your eye into the software development team.
 Software dev doesn’t have to be a black box.
 Proggio is the timeline and roadmap Jira is missing.

 JIRA does things well and it is a powerful tool.
-You can address the downsides of using it as a project management solution, by integrating Proggio with JIRA: the perfect combination of software development and project management.
+You can address the downsides of using it as a project management tool, by integrating Proggio with JIRA: the perfect combination of software development and project management.